GoogleCloudPlatform/click-to-deploy/k8s/wordpress/README.md

 ## Prepare the environment

-We recommend to create backup of your data before starting the upgrade procedure.
+We recommend to create backup of your data before starting the upgrade procedure (TODO - create and link Backup and restore chapter).

 Please keep in mind that during the upgrade procedure your WordPress site will be unavailable.